Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

-Fission or heavy-ion collisions of superfluid nuclei are typically started from states with vanishing mixed normal and anomalous densities, which will remain so during the entire time-dependent evolution in the absence of $pn$-mixing.
-The neutron-proton pairing correlations, even in the absence of a condensate, can lead to a significant redistribution of single-particle occupation probabilities, similar to the role played by the collision integral in BUU simulations~\eqref{eq:collq}.
-In fission and low energy heavy-ion collisions the transition of $nn-$, $pp-$ and $np-$nucleon pairs with $L=0$ alone~\eqref{eq:D} can lead to wide mass and charge fragment yields distributions.
-The structure of the pairing field~\eqref{eq:D} is the same in the case of $L=2$ nucleon-pairs, only the corresponding anomalous densities will depend on derivatives of the quasi-particle wave functions.
-As in the case of BUU, a condensate is not needed to facilitate mass and charge transport.
-If the system is susceptible to develop wide mass and charge distributions one can initially simply seed relatively small pairing fields $\Delta_{0,1}({\bm r})$ and with time they would grow.
-One option is to follow one of the prescriptions outlined in Ref.~\cite{Bulgac:2021c}.
-In this respect gTDDFT simulations would acquire a stochastic character.
-Another option is to treat the pairing fields as energy dependent phenomenological inputs as in the BUU simulations.
-Since the occupation redistribution mechanism described here is similar to one present in the BUU equation, there is likely no need to generate $np$-components of the mean field part of Eq.\eqref{eq:H}, which were never considered in the BUU equation as far as I know.
-The mean field $np$-components are never dominant and since they will lead only to uncorrelated one-particle jumps, not of pair-jumps, their role is expected to be negligible.
-Such components appear naturally if one would follow a Hartree-Fock procedure~\cite{Perlinska:2004}, but not within DFT framework, in which one typically postulates the form and density dependence of the EDF.
+where now one couples a neutron state $k$ with spin-up with a proton state $k$ with spin-up in the case of $S=1$ for example, thus inter-changing the roles of the spin and isospin.
+These equations have exactly the same structure as in the case of either $nn$- or $pp$-pairing correlations, but with a different content of the pairing field, which now will describe the jumps of $np$-pairs.
+Similar to the BUU equation, a condensate is not needed to facilitate mass and charge transport.
+If the system is susceptible to develop wide mass and charge distributions one can initially simply seed relatively small pairing fields $\Delta_{0,1}({\bm r})$ as in Ref.~\cite{Bulgac:2021c}, and with an initial excitation energy corresponding to a larger level density.
+The Boltzmann one-body entropy will grow with time from $S(t_\text{ini})=0$, driving the system towards the most probable outcomes, as expected in a nonequilibrium process.
+Another option is to treat the pairing fields as phenomenological inputs as in nuclear BUU simulations.
+Since the occupation redistribution mechanism described here is similar to that present in the BUU equation, there is likely no need to generate $np$ components of the mean field part of Eq.\eqref{eq:H}, which were never considered in the BUU equation as far as I know.
+The "true" mean field $h_{np}$ components are never dominant and since they will lead only to uncorrelated one-particle jumps their role is negligible.

-In conclusion, noticing that the TDDFT extension to superfluid systems (TDSLDA) describes transitions of $nn$ and $pp$ pairs even in the absence of true pairing condensates I have presented an extension of the TDDFT framework, here dubbed gTDDFT/gTDSLDA to account for $nn$, $pp$, and $np$ collisions, in a manner similar to the semiclassical BUU equation.
-I have limited the formal analysis to only $L=0$ nucleon-nucleon pairs as the extension to $L\ge 1$ pairs is straightforward.
+In conclusion, noticing that the TDSLDA describes transitions of $nn$ and $pp$ pairs even in the absence of genuine pairing condensates I have presented an extension of the TDSLDA framework, here dubbed gTDSLDA to account for $nn$, $pp$, and $np$ collisions, in a manner similar to the semiclassical BUU equation.
+The collision integral in BUU equation accounts of the loss and gain processes